chrisgleitze/full-vim-experience/README.md

-This is published as blog article [on my website](https://www.christiangleitze.com/articles/full-vim-experience) as well.
+This is also published as blog article [on my website](https://www.christiangleitze.com/articles/full-vim-experience) and as a video [on YouTube](https://youtu.be/6x_e5zbnlRs).

 # Roadmap to the full Vim developer experience